kumagai-group/pydefect/docs_rst/tutorial.rst

 There are some tips related to :code:`supercell_info.json` and :code:`defect_in.yaml`.

 1. The antisites and substituted defects are determined from the difference of the electronegativity between the substituted and removed atoms.
-Default max difference is written in :code:`defaults.py`, but you can change it via :code:`pydefect.yaml` as mentioned above.
+Default max difference is written in :code:`defaults.py`, but one can change it via :code:`pydefect.yaml` as mentioned above.

 2. The oxidation states determine the defect charge states.
-For instance, the vacancies (interstitials) of Sn\ :sup:`2+` may take 0, -(+)1, or -(+)2, while those of Sn\ :sup:`4+` between 0 and -(+)4 charge states.
+For instance, the vacancies (interstitials) of Sn\ :sup:`2+` may take 0, -(+)1, or -(+)2 charge states, while those of Sn\ :sup:`4+` between 0 and -(+)4 charge states.
 For the antisites and substituted defects, :code:`pydefect` considers all the possible combinations of vacancies and interstitials.